tensorflow/tfjs-examples/cart-pole/README.md

 reinforcement learning (RL).
 Specifically, it showcases an implementation of the policy-gradient method in TensorFlow.js with a combination of the Layers and gradients API.
-This implementation is used to solve the classic cart-pole control problem, which was originally proposed in was proposed in:
+This implementation is used to solve the classic cart-pole control problem, which was originally proposed in:

 - Barto, Sutton, and Anderson, "Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problems," IEEE Trans.
 Syst., Man, Cybern.,